-Class teachers hold and maintain up-to-date records for the SEND children in their class, kept in an orange file.
+Class teachers hold and maintain up-to-date records for the SEND children in their class, kept in an electronic file on the school server.
 These are readily available for anyone working with or discussing a particular child.
 The class teacher will ensure that issues of confidentiality are respected.
 It is important that all records for pupils that move schools are passed on to the SENDco as soon as possible for transfer.